Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 ![Iridis 6: One of Southampton’s High Performance Computing clusters](fig/Iridis_6.jpeg){width="100%" .noinvert}

 High Performace Computing (HPC) refers to the use of powerful computers and programming techniques to solve computationally intensive tasks.
-An HPC Cluster, or supercomputer, is one which harnesses the **aggregated** power of groups of advanced computing systems.
+An HPC cluster, or supercomputer, is one which harnesses the **aggregated** power of groups of advanced computing systems.
 These high performance computers are grouped together in a network as a unified system, hence the name cluster.
 HPC clusters provide extremely high computational capabilities, significantly surpasssing that of a general personal computer.

 :::::::: callout
-Lets consider some computational research problems that could benefit from the aggregated computational power of High Performnace Computing:
+Lets consider some computational research problems that could benefit from the aggregated computational power of High Performance Computing:

 - A oceanography research student is modelling ocean circulation by processing seismic reflection datasets.
 They have thousands of these datasets - but each processing run takes an hour.
 Running the model on a laptop will take over a month!
 In this research problem, final results are calculated after all 1000 models have run, but typically only one model is run at a time (in serial) on the laptop.
 Since each of the 1000 runs is independent of all others, and given enough computers, it’s theoretically possible to run them all at once (in parallel).

-- The seismic reflection datasets are extremely large and the student is already finding it challenging to process the datasets on their computer.
+- The seismic reflection datasets are extremely large and the researcher is already finding it challenging to process the datasets on their computer.
 The researcher has just received datasets that are 10 times as large - analysing these larger datasets will certainly crash their computer.
-In this research problem, the calculations required might be impossible to parallelise, but a computer with more memory would be required to analyse the much larger future data set.
+In this research problem, the calculations required might be impossible to speed up by adding more computers, but a computer with more memory would be required to analyse the much larger future data set.

 - An ocean modeller is using a numerical modelling system such as NEMO that supports parallel computation.
 While this option has not been used previously, moving from 2D to fully 3D ocean simulations has significantly increased the run time.
 In such models, calculations within each ocean subdomain are largely independent, allowing them to be solved simultaneously across processors while exchanging boundary information between adjacent regions.
 Because 3D simulations involve far more data and calculations, distributing the workload across multiple processors or computers connected via a shared network can substantially reduce runtime and make large-scale ocean simulations practical.
 ::::::::

 HPC clusters fundamentally perform simple numerical computations, but on an extremely large scale.
 In our examples we can see where HPC clusters excel, using hundreds or thousands of processors to complete a numerical task that would take a desktop or laptop days, months or years to complete.
 They can also tackle problems that are too large or complex for a PC to fit in their memory, such as modelling the ocean dynamics or the Earth's climate.

-**High Performance Computing allows you as researchers to scale up your computational research and data processing, allowing you to do more research or to solve problems that would be infeasible to solve on your own computer.**
+**High Performance Computing allows you as researchers to scale up your computational research and data processing, enabling you to do more research or to solve problems that would be infeasible to solve on your own computer.**

 ## HPC vs PC
 Before we discuss High Performance Computing clusters in more detail let's start with a computational resource we are all familiar with, the PC: